 Sciolari Brass & Chrome Chandelier

-Materials: Brass, chromed metal (iron), aluminium, brushed aluminium.
-It has 9 clear crystal glass diffusers on every lamp.
+Materials: Brass, chromed metal (iron).
+Aluminium, brushed aluminium.
+It has 9 clear crystal glass tubular diffusers/cylinders on every lamp.

 Chain Length: 80 cm / 31.49’’

 Electricity: 9 bulbs E14, 9 x 60 watt maximum, 110/220 volt.

 Any type of light bulb can be used.
 Not a specific one preferred.

 Period: Late 1970s, early 1980s.

 Designer: Angelo Gaetano Sciolari (1927-1994).

 Manufacturer: Sciolari, Milan and Rome, Italy.